jlaumon/AssetCooker/Readme.md

 ## Config File

-This file contains a few settings and the list of Repos, which are the root folders watched by Asset Cooker.
-The file must be named config.toml and be placed in the current directory (the directory from which Asset Cooker is launched).
+This file must be named `config.toml` and be placed in the current directory (the directory from which Asset Cooker is launched).

+It contains a few settings and the list of Repos, which are the root folders watched by Asset Cooker.

 ```toml
 # Path to the rule file (optional)